mbogden/powered-by-SPAM_DL-7850/README.md

 ## Bulk Scripts: analysis-fitness-score.ipynb

 The Notebook `analysis-fitness-score.ipynb` provides an example of how to build runs of the script in bulk.
 These full command lines are then saved in individual run files in the `runs` folder.
 Once these runs are executed, the results should be saved within the `results` folder.
 The analysis notebook also provides an example of how to read the results files and plot some statistical analysis on the learning curves.
 Saved within this repository are a handful of results.

+## References
+* A. Holincheck, J. Wallin and A. Harvey, JSPAM: A restricted three-body code for simulating interacting galaxies, ArXiv e-prints, arXiv:1604.00435.
+* Holincheck, "Galaxy Zoo: Mergers - Dynamical Models of Interacting GalaxiesArXiv e-prints, arXiv:1604.00435," ArXiv e-prints, arXiv:1604.00435, 2016.
+* G. West, "On fitting the morphology of simulations of interacting galaxies to synthetic data," Middle Tennessee State University, 2021.
+* He, "Deep Residual Learning for Image Recognition," in 2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016, pp. 770-778.
+* M. Tan and Q. V. Le, "EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks," arXiv, 2019.
+* Ogden, Matthew.
+"Optimizing Numerical Simulations of Colliding Galaxies.
+II.
+Comparing Simulations to Astronomical Observations.," Research Notes of the AAS, 4, 2020.